leoanthonyc/side-chixx/README.md

 - Show list of available chicken flavors
 - Show list of available dip sauces
-- Show info about placing orders & mode of payments
+- Show information about placing orders & mode of payments
 - Show information about the team

 ## Technology